Here I will try to give you a rough idea about the size of the chicken coop suitable for 10 chickens.

 Let’s start with the free range across the day.
 For the heavy breeds, place each chicken in an area of 4 square feet.

-Once you are done calculating the area required by each chicken on the free range, you can shift your attention to the confined or penned birds throughout the day and night.
+Once you calculate the area required by each chicken on the free range, you can shift your attention to the confined or penned birds throughout the day and night.

 The two groups cannot share the same space, given that each spends different hours in the coop.